Ethan Couch: Crash

 On the evening of June 15, 2013, according to authorities and trial testimony, Couch was witnessed on surveillance video stealing two cases of beer from a Walmart store, driving with seven passengers in his father's red 2012 Ford F-350 pickup truck, and speeding at 70 mph in a designated 40-mile-per-hour (64 km/h) zone.

 Approximately an hour after the beer theft, Couch was driving his father's truck at 70 mph on rural, two-lane Burleson-Retta Road where motorist Breanna Mitchell's sport utility vehicle had stalled.
 Hollie Boyles and her daughter Shelby, who lived nearby, had come out to help her, as had passing youth minister Brian Jennings.
 Couch's truck swerved off the road and into Mitchell's sport utility vehicle, then crashed into Jennings' parked car, which in turn hit an oncoming Volkswagen Beetle.
 Couch's truck then flipped over and struck a tree.
 Mitchell, Jennings, and both Boyles were pronounced dead at the scene on the arrival of paramedics near the rural road.
 However, Couch and his seven teenage passengers, none of whom were wearing seat belts, survived.
 The two children in Jennings' car and the two people in the Volkswagen also survived.
 Two of those who survived the crash were critically injured.
 Couch was not seriously injured in the crash.
 He and a few of his seven passengers were sent directly to hospitals for treatment, along with a few others who were present in both cars.

-Three hours after the incident, Couch, who was a young man at the time of the incident, had a blood alcohol content of 0.24%, three times the legal limit for adult drivers (21+ years old) in Texas, and he also tested positive for marijuana and diazepam.
+Three hours after the incident, Couch, who was 16 at the time of the incident, had a blood alcohol content of 0.24%, three times the legal limit for adult drivers (21+ years old) in Texas, and he also tested positive for marijuana and diazepam.